 4. Internal Help Desk

 Internal help desks cater to the internal employees of an organization.
 They ensure that different departments can operate efficiently and company-wide issues such as system outages, etc. have minimum impact on the business.
 Employees can register their issues by physically visiting the IT help desk department or leverage self-service options to resolve concerns at their own pace and convenience.

 Read More: 20 Best Help Desk Software of 2021

 What Is the Difference Between Call Center and Help Desk?

-The difference between call center and help desk is not really as big as the difference between land and sky.
+The difference between a call center and a help desk is not really as big as the difference between land and sky.
 However, it is also not so minute that you can simply ignore it.
 The differences can be divided into 3 categories- the nature or types of issues they handle, the skills professionals need to have, and the channels they manage.

 Types of Issues: A call center is designed to handle day-to-day customer concerns or issues that are of basic nature.
 On the other hand, in addition to simple issues, help desks can cater to more complicated or technical support issues.